MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bulk-operations.md

 #### Time limits

-If you're using the Dataverse [ServiceClient](xref:Microsoft.PowerPlatform.Dataverse.Client.ServiceClient), you may encounter the error "The request channel timed out attempting to send after 00:04:00.
+If you're using the Dataverse [ServiceClient](xref:Microsoft.PowerPlatform.Dataverse.Client.ServiceClient), you may encounter this error:

+> `The request channel timed out attempting to send after 00:04:00.
 Increase the timeout value passed to the call to Request or increase the SendTimeout value on the Binding.
-The time allotted to this operation may have been a portion of a longer timeout."
+The time allotted to this operation may have been a portion of a longer timeout.`

 The default timeout set using ServiceClient is 4 minutes, which is long for any synchronous operation.
 You can change this value using the static [ServiceClient.MaxConnectionTimeout](xref:Microsoft.PowerPlatform.Dataverse.Client.ServiceClient.MaxConnectionTimeout) property.
 The default timeout using [CrmServiceClient](xref:Microsoft.Xrm.Tooling.Connector.CrmServiceClient) is 2 minutes.